Get the lowest rate for your Hotel in Florence through Booking.com

 Even though the organization of the Estate Fiesolana originated in 1947, the city has hosted important theater, opera, ballet, and concerts - in this very unique and exclusive environment - since 1911.
 They have done this with absolute dedication and passion for creating a place where the arts could flourish and be easily accessible to the general public.

-The program for Estate Fiesolana 2022 - in its 75th edition - is available at the BIT Concerti website, where you can also buy tickets for all of the events.
+The program for Estate Fiesolana 2023 - in its 76th edition - is available at the BIT Concerti website, where you can also buy tickets for all of the events.
 The site is available only in Italian, but the procedure for purchasing online is pretty straightforward and easy to navigate.

 Something New in Fiesole

-Program for #estatefiesolana2022
+Program for #estatefiesolana2023

-It begins on Tuesday June 21, as is tradition, on the occasion of the day dedicated to the Music Festival, one of the most important cultural events that celebrates the summer solstice in more than 120 countries around the world.
+Wednesday, June 21, as is tradition on the day dedicated to the Festival of Music, one of the most important cultural events that celebrates the summer solstice in more than 120 countries around the world, is one of the main first events.
+The evening - with free admission with booking - will take you through opera performed by the Fiesole Music School.

 There's More to Fiesole than just #EstateFiesolana